bcdev/dashi/docs/guide/providers.md

 Define the possible contribution points in your application.

-As an example, see [`server.py` of the demo](https://github.com/bcdev/chartlets/tree/main/chartlets.py/demo/server/server.py):
+As an example, see [`app.py` of the demo server](https://github.com/bcdev/chartlets/tree/main/chartlets.py/demo/server/app.py):

 ```python
 from chartlets import Extension